FearTheRogue/COMP3015-Coursework_2/README.md

 >  * Renders the models depending on their applied effect shaders.
 >  * Draws the particles.

-What makes your shader program special and how does it compare to similar things?
-(Where did you get the idea from?
-What did you start with?
-How did you make yours unique?
-Did you start with a given shader/project?)

 The original idea for this project came from the first project I developed in OpenGL, [here](https://github.com/FearTheRogue/COMP3015-Initial_Prototype).
 I wanted to further develop a "park" theme scene, and therefore the first implementation was the fountain model and particle system.

+What make's the project unique is the user is able to apply diffent effects to each model and edit the effects independently from one another.

 ## External Resources